 Please call the Obstetrics Unit at 613-256-2500 extension 2233 before you come to the Hospital.
 Please enter at the Emergency Entrance and register at the Reception Desk.
 All entrances to the Hospital are locked during night-time hours.
 During these hours, please ring the buzzer at the Emergency Entrance.
-To minimize risk to patients and residents during the COVID-19 pandemic Obstetrics patients may bring only one support person when they come to the Hospital.
-That person will be the only visitor allowed for the duration of the patient’s stay in the Hospital (i.e. before and after the baby’s birth).
+To minimize risk to patients and residents during the COVID-19 pandemic Obstetrics patients may bring two support people for the delivery and one support person can stay after delivery.
+Registered Doula permitted in addition to support person.

 Please have the following information available: